lightray22/andromeda-desktop-clients/README.md

 or it can run the server as a local program by specifying the path with `-p`.
 Using `-p` as a flag rather than an option will attempt to use $PATH to find the server.

-When running via CLI by default it will just use the `auth_username` option with the server rather than creating and using a session.
+When running via CLI by default it will just use the `auth_sudouser` option with the server rather than creating and using a session.
 This will make storages with encrypted credentials inaccessible.
 You can force the use of a session with `--force-session`.
 This option has the downside of potentially exposing authentication details to other processes as they are placed